dstansby/publication-code/README.md

 Acknowledging
 -------------
 You are free to use, re-use, and re-mix any of the code found here for your own uses.
-If any of the code contributes to a publication, I would appreciate it if you cited the corresponding paper that I originally wrote the code for.
+If any of the code contributes to a publication I would appreciate it if you cited the corresponding paper that I originally wrote the code for, with a acknowledgement similar to
+> "This paper made use of software originally developed for Stansby et al. (year)".

 Running
 -------